 - The only reason Moria was even able to get up from being given a Luffy-sized sedation?
 Kuma.

-- While Zoro remained mostly stoic while taking all of Luffy's pain, Nami taking Cross' has her convulsing on the ground and clawing her shoulder open.
+- While Zoro remained mostly stoic while taking all of Luffy's pain, Nami taking Cross's pain has her convulsing on the ground and clawing her shoulder open.
 Afterward, Zoro is standing with his arms folded and surrounded by blood but Nami is lying on the ground and looking like she had gone through a meat grinder.

 - When Zoro bargains with Kuma for Luffy and Cross's freedom, the Warlord points out that one life can never be worth two, and so asks Zoro to choose between his captain and his third mate.
 Thank God Nami was still awake and willing to help...